Dear Credit Union Advocate:

 So we’re asking just that – that you remain vigilant, and stand ready to answer the call should we need it in the new year, whether in Washington, your state capital, or even your local community.
 We know the banks and their lobbyists aren’t holding anything back, and we can only expect more attacks to come.

-But we know the 96 million Americans who like you love their credit union will be there to fight back that new attack comes.
+But we know the 96 million Americans who like you love their credit union will be there to fight back when that new attack comes.
 And we’ll be sure to let you know as soon as we hear it coming.